PieroVicenti/RealEstate/README.md

 ## RealEstate

-Project aimed to represent a real estate agency website in its full operations.
+-Project aimed to represent a real estate agency website in its full operations.
 Pages: Homepage, Search page (the user can search both properties to rent &/or to buy), Rent page and, Buy properties page.

 ## Programming Languages